tstriker/hamster-experiments/docs/index.rst

+.. _graphics:
+.. currentmodule:: graphics

 ****************
 hamster.graphics
 ****************

 The hamster graphics library is a sprite-styled abstraction layer on top of pygtk and cairo.
-Create a :class:`graphics.Scene` and add it to the window.
+Create a :class:`Scene` and add it to the window.
 Then you can start adding and manipulating sprites.

 **Hello world**::